OutSystems/docs-product/src/integration-with-systems/artificial-intelligence/chatbot/guide-outsystems-webhook.md

 ---
-summary: Add a webhook chat module to your app to create advanced chatbot logic.
+summary: Explore how to create and configure the chatbot webhook module in OutSystems 11 (O11) for enhanced Azure service integration and UI response capabilities.
 tags:
 locale: en-us
 guid: 15102520-e5ff-4487-bc3d-14f757ccab88